-- Unisex premiums and benefits in the legislative proposal: The European Commission's proposal for the Directive provided for full integration of insurance services into the approach of equal treatment, though with a transitional period.
+- Unisex premiums and benefits in the legislative proposal: The European Commission's proposal for the Directive provided that insurance services would be fully subject to the principle of equal treatment, though following a transitional period.
 The Commission at that time expressly spoke about the comparability of men and women for insurance purposes. - In the course of the legislative procedure, the Council of Ministers introduced an "exemption" (in fact: a derogation) from the principle of equal treatment.